The export declaration

 It is important to know that since July 1, 2009 the exporter is obliged to submit the export document in electronic form.
 Only the so-called ATLAS procedure is accepted for conversion to electronic data.
 The export declaration is accepted if the examination of the export regulations does not lead to any objections and all required documents are available.

-Ready to book your delivery with Cargoboard?
+Ready to send your shipment with Cargoboard?

 What is needed for an export declaration?

-• Invoice with goods tariff number/goods value
+• Invoice with customs tariff number/goods value

 • Commercial invoice and packing list, which includes the following items